coldshrine/study-notes/talks/the-dos-and-donts-of-error-handling.md

 Building fault-tolerant software boils down to detecting errors and doing something when errors are detected.

 > We can't fix our own errors in the same way if I'm having a heart attack, I'll need someone to help me out

+## Types of errors

+* Errors that can be detected at compile time
+* Errors that can be detected at run-time
+* Errors that can be inferred
+* Reproducible errors
+* Non-reproducible errors